PatientoTyaga/CourseScheduler/i2_worksheet.md

 you at and do help if required.

 We have 3 features for Iteration2.
 Created several issues for the features and assigned them.
 Links:"" Fortunately, we are able to get the Database working and able to display the Database entries on the UI.
-Links:"" Working on the updated Architecture as discussed with the professor.Links:https://code.cs.umanitoba.ca/3350-winter-2021-a03/coursescheduler-comp3350-a03-group9/-/blob/ARCHITECTURE/ARCHITECTURE.pdf.
+Links:"" Working on the updated Architecture as discussed with the professor.Links. https://code.cs.umanitoba.ca/3350-winter-2021-a03/coursescheduler-comp3350-a03-group9/-/blob/ARCHITECTURE/ARCHITECTURE.pdf.
 Updating the UI in UI branch, add a new button in LoginActivityL page.
 Once we click it, we can go to Login Activity to load Student Information in Database.
 Links:""

 An additional issue from Iteration1 was Time Managemnet.
 Since all group members had lots of other commitments for different courses.
 Later on, a rough draft was laid out for group